About Us

 We believe that education is the most effective tool to address prejudice, foster understanding, and ensure every learner feels included and respected.

 Founded in 2015 as the grassroots TIE Campaign, we built and led the movement that resulted in Scotland becoming the first country in the world to commit to LGBT Inclusive Education across the curriculum.
-Today, as an established education charity and specialists in anti-prejudice education, we work to turn that national commitment into consistent, meaningful practice across schools and education settings.

 All of our resources and services for schools are provided free of charge.